Last updated October 2, 2023

 You should contact the SEC to advise them on a pre-filing basis if you anticipate any novel, thorny, or complex issues with your IPO.
 For instance, in preparing for an IPO, your attorneys or auditors may see issues that are not easily addressed by precedent.
 Consulting with certain offices within the SEC, such as CF-OCA (Corp.
 Fin.’s Office of Chief Accountant), may help resolve accounting issues, like seeking a waiver, on a pre-filing basis.

-After you amend your DRS or public filing in response to the initial round of comments, you should expect to hear a response from the Staff within 14 to 16 calendar days from the date of the amendment.
+After you amend your DRS or public filing in response to the initial round of SEC comments, you should expect to hear a response from the Staff within 14 to 16 calendar days from the date of the amendment.
 Generally, it is not advisable to follow-up with the Staff until the 14 to 16 calendar day period is completed or you are close to effectiveness and have resolved material comments.
-The Staff maintains a dashboard of all filings and amendments and is working expeditiously to respond.
+The Staff maintains a dashboard of all filings and amendments and works expeditiously to respond.
 Calling to check on the status only slows down the process.
 However, if you do not hear from the Staff after this period, feel free to call any member of your review team.

 You should be aware that all correspondence to the Staff and correspondence from the Staff will be released publicly after you go effective.
 Generally, if you retract your DRS or withdraw your registration statement, correspondence is not released.

 Generally, the first comment letter will be the longest and contain most of the material issues.
 Subsequent letters should be shorter and each round should resolve the material issues through disclosure or discussions with the Staff.
-If material issues remain, it is a good idea to request a conference call to understand better the Staff’s views to avoid extra back and forth.
+If material issues remain, it is a good idea to request a conference call to understand the Staff’s views better and to avoid extra back and forth.

 In this regard, phone calls to clarify comments or seek further guidance are welcomed by the Staff.
 However, discussions on materiality or applicability of comments should always be formalized in writing.
 Similarly, the Staff normally does not pre-clear responses to comments on the phone and always considers the written response to be the official response.

 As above, you should advise the Staff as early as possible of your timing to go effective.
 A company should request effectiveness 48 hours prior to the time of effectiveness.
 The Staff at times may be amenable to an accelerated time frame, but it is not preferable.
-Every Associate Director who declares a registration statement effective must make a public interest finding in connection with the filing.
+Every Associate Director (“AD”) who declares a registration statement effective must make a public interest finding in connection with the filing.
 This means an AD may ask for further clarification or raise an issue right before effectiveness.
 It is good practice to ask the Staff to see if the AD will start their review earlier rather than later in the effectiveness process so no surprise issues arise at the last minute.

 Your legal examiner will call to advise that the registration statement is effective.
 You should notify them as soon as possible if you do not want to go effective or delay effectiveness.
 The SEC no longer issues paper orders.
 All orders are electronic and posted publicly on EDGAR very early in the morning the day after effectiveness.
 You may check your order online.
-You should also check for return of your supplemental materials (if requested) if you have requested their return.
+You should also check for return of your supplemental materials if you have requested their return.

 Orrick is passionate about entrepreneurship and shaping the long-term success of our clients.
 We advise public and private companies throughout the world on all aspects of their business and at every stage of their development and growth.
 Leading companies and investment banks turn to us for guidance and support in meeting their strategic objectives and navigating the capital raising environment—from the standard to the most innovative and complex—including initial public offerings and other public equity and debt transactions.
 With 1,100 lawyers based in key markets worldwide, our global platform allows us to meet the needs of our clients wherever they do business.